kozmickb/hollibobz/server/README.md

 ### Railway (Dockerfile) Deploy

-Railway will automatically detect the `server/Dockerfile` and use it for building and deploying the service.
-This approach uses a multi-stage Docker build with Node 20, ensuring:
+Railway will automatically detect the root `Dockerfile` and use it for building and deploying the service.
+This approach uses a two-stage Docker build with Node 20, ensuring:

+- **Build Stage**:
+  - Installs dependencies with `PRISMA_SKIP_POSTINSTALL_GENERATE=1` to avoid schema errors
+  - Copies Prisma schema and source code
+  - Generates Prisma client explicitly with `npx prisma generate --schema=./prisma/schema.prisma`
-- **Build Stage**: Installs all dependencies (including dev dependencies) and compiles TypeScript to `dist/`
+  - Builds TypeScript to `dist/`
+  - Prunes dev dependencies for smaller runtime image
+- **Runtime Stage**:
-- **Runtime Stage**: Uses only production dependencies and includes the Prisma CLI for migrations
+  - Uses only production dependencies and includes the Prisma CLI for migrations
-- **Prisma Schema**: Located at `prisma/schema.prisma` and used consistently across all Prisma commands
-- **Start Command**: Runs the resilient boot sequence that executes `prisma migrate deploy` with fallback to `prisma db push --accept-data-loss` before starting the server
+  - Runs as non-root user for security
+  - **Start Command**: `node dist/boot.js` - runs migrations then starts server

-The Dockerfile approach provides deterministic builds and eliminates Nixpacks-related issues.
+The Dockerfile approach provides deterministic builds and eliminates Prisma schema-not-found errors during `npm ci`.

 ### Railway Deployment Commands